 Esther and the Feast of Purim

-This article will be a bit eclectic because the most interesting elements of this story are so.
-It is historical, It is presently relevant, and there are glimpses into future events as well.
-This feast and the book of Esther is prophetic and practical with both obvious and hidden themes.
-It is multi layered and multi faceted.
+This article will be a bit eclectic because the most intriguing elements of this story are so.
+It is historical, presently relevant, and there are glimpses into future events.
+This feast and the book of Esther is prophetic and practical with both visible and hidden themes.
+It is multi-layered and multi-faceted.

 The Book of Esther takes place in the Persian empire (Modern day Iran).
-The children of Israel had been taken captive by the Babylonians who were eventually defeated by the Medo Persians, for 70 years because of their sin and idolatry.
+The children of Israel had been taken captive by the Babylonians, who were eventually defeated by the Medo Persians, for seventy years because of their sin and idolatry.

 Review of the Story

 After seventy years of Babylonian captivity, the Lord allowed the Jewish people to return to their homeland (See the books of Ezra and Nehemiah for these details), but some stayed in Persia.
 It is not clear why some of the Jewish people did not return.

 Whatever the reason, they found themselves in quite a predicament when Haman the Agagite, a descendant of an ancient historical enemy of the Jewish people, as well as chief minister of the king, plots to annihilate the Jewish people by convincing the king to issue a decree to get rid of a "certain" people (The Jews).
 Haman claims enforcement of this law because Mordecai, Esther's Jewish cousin, would not bow to him.

 Esther, a Jew herself, had been chosen to be queen in place of Vashti, the king's previous wife because Vashti disobeyed the king.